Al Miner & Lama Sing

 THE REST OF THE STORY

 When Al began this work, he was completely unfamiliar with channeling and psychic phenomena.
-He decided to give it three years, during which time he would search for someone, anyone who could share their experience and knowledge of this kind of work.
-During this time, he traveled the country, often with Art Winkler, giving readings for small and sometimes very large groups as well as for individuals.
+He decided to give it three years, during which time he would search for someone, anyone, who could share their experience and knowledge of this kind of work.
+During that time, he traveled the country, often with Art Winkler, giving readings for small and sometimes very large public audiences, as well as for individuals.
 When he realized he could just as accurately and with far less strain give readings for people at a distance, he began working from home.

 Over the following decades, Al participated in documented research projects, including a study at the A.R.E. designed to test the accuracy of certain psychics.
-Al’s scores were so high, the organizers decided to repeat the test.
-Al exceeded his previous scores.
+Al’s scores were so high that the organizers thought there must be some sort of an error, and decided to repeat the test.
+Al again scored far higher than the other participants, but also exceeded his previous scores.
 The A.R.E. began to schedule Al to appear for them in programs around the country.
 Later, he was appointed to the advisory board for Atlantic University, a sister organization of the A.R.E. and the Edgar Cayce Foundation.

 With every reading, Al’s peace grew.
 He received feedback from individuals that the readings were not only helpful, but life changing.
 As his certainty about the information in the readings grew, so also did his love grow for the group from Universal Consciousness who gave the readings through him.
-But as wondrous and miraculous as this love was, an even greater love began to blossom for God and the Christ as Al journeyed through Consciousness in each reading.
-Thus Al joyfully devoted the rest of his life to service as the channel for the group known as Lama Sing.
+But as wondrous and miraculous as this love was, as Al journeyed through Consciousness in each reading, an even greater love began to blossom for Al ― for God and the Christ.
+Thus, Al joyfully devoted the rest of his life to service as the channel for the group known as Lama Sing.

 The majority of Al’s work was personal readings for individuals all over the world, but more than 2,000 were topical or research readings sponsored by individuals, groups, and organizations.
 Al Miner is referred to in numerous publications and books, and his research has been incorporated into the procedures of professionals in various fields.